kuhlaid/dataverse-docusaurus/README.md

 Check that Typesense is running properly by opening another WSL2 terminal and enter `curl http://localhost:8108/health` which should return `{"ok":true}` if things are running properly.

-To run scrapper you MUST NOT specify the port to the site you are wanting to scrap.
+To run the site scraper/indexer you MUST NOT specify the port to the site you are wanting to index.
 This is unfortunate because trying to run Docusaurus locally on port 80 will likely causing you problems and I did not have any luck with this.
+So I had to run the site index against the Vercel hosted site.

-Finally run the site scraper:
+Finally run the site indexer:

 ```bash
 docker run -d --env-file=.env -e "CONFIG=$(cat typesense_scraper_config.json | jq -r tostring)" typesense/docsearch-scraper:latest